 Pursuant to D.C.
 Code § 1-624.02(a)(4), when a RIF is conducted, an Agency "shall consider job sharing and reduced hours for employees separated pursuant to the RIF."
 (Emphasis added).
 In the current matter, Employee argued that the RIF was a pretext because Agency failed to consider job sharing and reduced hours.
 Employee explained that employees in the FEU continued working after they lost their accreditation.
-He maintained that there was no lack of work, and that the RIF was a pretext to avoid affording Employee his rights related to termination based on misconduct.
-Agency on the other hand stated that it did not consider job sharing and reduced hours because the entire competitive area was abolished.
+She maintained that there was no lack of work, and that the RIF was a pretext to avoid affording Employee her rights related to termination based on misconduct.
+Agency on the other hand stated that it did not consider job sharing and reduced hours area was abolished.

 During the Evidentiary Hearing, LaTonya McDowney ("McDowney") testified that she asked Agency's HR Specialist, Carla Butler ("Butler"), if Agency considered job sharing, reducing hours, and asked if Agency intended to detail the affected employees.
 McDowney noted that Butler informed her that she was unable to answer her inquiries and stated that she was only instructed to provide the employees with RIF notices and have them sign off on the notification.
 Tr.
 162-163.
 Additionally, Employee cited to Gamble v.
-MPD30, in support of his argument that Agency's failure to consider job sharing and reduced hours is a substantive right, whose violation is reversible error.
+MPD29, in support of his argument that Agency's failure to consider job sharing and reduced hours is a substantive right, whose violation is reversible error.
 In Gamble, the employee Zack Gamble ("Gamble") worked as a Computer Specialist with the Metropolitan Police Department ("MPD").
 His position was abolished pursuant to a RIF.
 Gamble filed an appeal with OEA arguing that Agency did not consider job sharing and reduced hours.
 Agency argued that its failure to consider job sharing and reduced hours is harmless error because all the positions in Gamble's office were abolished.
 The D.C.
 Superior Court issued an Order on July 14, 2021, finding that "OEA erred when it considered the 'harmful error' standard.
 The Court also held that the factors set forth in D.C.
-Code §1-624.02 are substantive rights that every employee must be afforded when subject to a RIF."31 The matter was remanded to OEA, wherein, on January 11, 2022, an OEA AJ reversed Agency's decision to RIF Gamble due to Agency's failure to consider job sharing and reduced hours.
+Code §1-624.02 are substantive rights that every employee must be afforded when subject to a RIF."30 The matter was remanded to OEA, wherein, on January 11, 2022, an OEA AJ reversed Agency's decision to RIF Gamble due to Agency's failure to consider job sharing and reduced hours.
 The AJ in Gamble opined that, accordingly to the D.C.
 Superior Court's reasoning that the steps set forth in D.C.
-Official Code § 1-624.02(a) are substantive, rather than procedural, rights, OEA's consideration of the "harmful error" standard is erroneous when measured against statutory requirements.
+Official Code \S 1-624.02(a) are substantive, rather than procedural, rights, OEA's consideration of the "harmful error" standard is erroneous when measured against statutory requirements.
 Consequently, the OEA AJ in Gamble reversed Agency's RIF action against Gamble, based on the D.C.
 Superior Court's holding that Agency's failure to fully comply with D.C.
 Official Code § 1-624.02 (4) amounts to reversible error.

-This case is similar to the instant matter in that all the positions within Employee's office/competitive level were abolished.
+Gamble is similar to the instant matter in that all the positions within Employee's office/competitive level were abolished.
 Additionally, there is evidence in the record to suggest that Agency did not consider job sharing or reduced hours.
 However, the undersigned cannot rely on the ruling in the January 11, 2022, ID as precedence because this decision was appealed to the D.C.
 Superior Court and on May 31, 2023, the D.C.
-Superior Court ruled that "OEA's decision should be reversed and that the termination of Mr. Gamble's employment with MPD in the 2011 RIF should be upheld."32 The Judge opined that "several other judges of this court have upheld the applicability of harmless error review to OEA cases with similar facts, including cases stemming from the same RIF challenged by Mr. Gamble."33
+Superior Court ruled that "OEA's decision should be reversed and that the termination of Mr. Gamble's employment with MPD in the 2011 RIF should be upheld."31 The Judge opined that "several other judges of this court have upheld the

-30 OEA Matter No. 2401-0018-12R19R21 (January 11, 2022).
+29 OEA Matter No. 2401-0018-12R19R21 (January 11, 2022).